deilsonmartins/deilsonmartins/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🔭 &nbsp;I like to devote myself to software developments.\
-🎓 &nbsp;Studying Electrical engineering at Federal Center for Technological Education.
+🎓 &nbsp;Studying Electrical engineering at Federal Center for Technological Education (CEFET-RJ).

 ### 🛠 &nbsp;Tech Stack